Boost your savings with the downsizer contribution

-- You must make the contribution within 90 days from the settlement date.
-If complications arise, or you are not able to make your contribution within that timeframe, you must apply to the ATO for an extension.
+- If you are not able to make your contribution within 90 days, you must apply to the ATO for an extension.

 - There is no requirement for you to purchase a new property of lesser value – or even to purchase a new home at all.